 Our nutritional health can dramatically affect our ability to ward off diseases, recover from surgeries and live long healthy lives.
 Yet many of us face obstacles that make it hard to eat well.

 As a result, millions of older Americans are at risk of malnutrition.
-Some research estimates that almost 14% of adults over 60 were at risk of going hungryi and becoming under- or malnourished.
-These conditions have serious implications for our physical and emotional healthii:
+Some research estimates that almost 14% of adults over 60 were at risk of going hungry and becoming undernourished or malnourished.
+These conditions have serious implications for our physical and emotional health:

 - When we don’t get enough to eat, our executive functioning and critical thinking can become impaired.

 - When we don’t consume sufficient amounts of vitamins, minerals and other nutrients, our ability to fend off disease is lower, wounds are harder to heal, and our strength and stability are reduced.

 - When we don’t know where our next meal is coming from, we may experience high levels of anxiety that can lead to depression and poor mental health.

 - When we don’t have access to healthy food on a regular basis, we’re more likely to need emergency care or hospitalization.

 Since any one of these situations could lead to a loss of independence, it’s vital for older adults and their family members to pay attention to the symptoms of malnutrition.

 Detecting poor nutrition requires vigilance, as symptoms may be confused with illness or the side effects of medications.
 Pay extra attention if you take multiple medications, have had a recent illness or hospitalization, or are living with a chronic illness.
 Some signs to watch for include:

 - Rapid weight gain or loss